Baby Trend Expedition Double Review

 Twins

 The Expedition doesn't accept any infant car seats, making it a poor choice for infant twins.
-For parents looking for an instant option for newborns, this stroller will not fit the bill as children need to be at least six months to ride.
+For parents looking for an instant option for newborns, this stroller will not fit the bill, as children need to be at least six months to ride.
 However, because it has equal seating for both passengers, it could be a good solution for price-conscious parents of older twins and children of multiple ages.
-If saving money is the plan, most families can still save money by choosing this option for older children and a frame stroller for infant children in car seats.
+If saving money is the plan, most families can still save money by choosing this option for older children and a frame stroller for infant children in our favorite car seats.
 Both strollers together total close to $300, still a very budget-friendly combination and below most double options that accept two infant car seats.

 Should You Buy the Expedition?

-If you want a smooth moving stroller for two that you can take off-road without a hassle or go on the occasional jog, then this budget-friendly double is the one for you.
+If you want a smooth-moving stroller for two that you can take off-road without a hassle or go on the occasional jog, then this budget-friendly double is the one for you.
 While it has some sub-par features like a smaller single canopy, we think you get a great deal in this lightweight stroller for the price, and we believe it is hard to find a better choice for a similar price.

 What Other Double Strollers Should You Consider?

-If budget isn't a concern or you have more to spend, we wouldn't necessarily choose the Expedition over the easier to use and higher quality doubles like the BOB Revolution Flex 3.0 Duallie and the Thule Urban Glide 2 Double.
+If budget isn't a concern or you have more to spend, we wouldn't necessarily choose the Expedition over the easier-to-use and higher-quality doubles like the BOB Revolution Flex 3.0 Duallie and the Thule Urban Glide 2 Double.
 Both options have a slight edge on maneuverability, but more importantly, they have more useful features like larger canopies, better storage, and adjustable tracking and handlebars.